Maid café: Employees

-These maids are almost always younger women, ranging from around 18 years old to their mid twenties.
+These maids are almost always younger women, ranging from around 18 years old to their mid-twenties.
 These women make roughly around the Japanese minimum wage and tend to live with their families.
-The maids themselves tend to enjoy anime and manga and other aspects of otaku culture, allowing them to create further connections with their patrons.
+The maids themselves tend to be interested in anime and other aspects of otaku culture, which also allows them to create further connections with their patrons.
 However, these jobs tend to not be careers for these women, rather being stopgaps before acquiring permanent employment elsewhere.
-Contrary to popular belief, the maids themselves tend to enjoy their work due to the ability to express themselves and explore the cafe's alternate character universe alongside the patrons.
+Contrary to popular belief, the maids themselves tend to enjoy their work due to the ability to express themselves and explore the café's alternate character universe alongside the patrons.
 However, issues still remain regarding patron conduct outside the workplace.
-Although strict rules are established to prevent disorderly conduct at these cafes, some customers violate these rules and attempt to make contact outside the workplace, causing maids to experience discomfort.
+Although strict rules are established to prevent disorderly conduct at these cafés, some customers violate these rules and attempt to make contact outside the workplace, causing maids to experience discomfort.
 Preserving a particular image/identity is also vital to upholding the fantasy component of these establishments.
 In addition to the strict rules for patrons, the maids adopt different names for work and are not allowed to smoke or drink.
 Their personal relationships with men are also affected, as they cannot spend time with other Akihabara men.
 By doing so, this allows the maids to uphold a specific identity to their patrons and potential customers.
-When their careers as maids come to a close, whether due to age or by choice, some can opt to work for the corporate agencies behind these cafes.
-For example, one prominent maid from @home cafe opted to work on the advertising side of the industry after entering the dating scene and therefore altering her identity as a maid.
+When their careers as maids come to a close, whether due to age or by choice, some can opt to work for the corporate agencies behind these cafés.
+For example, one prominent maid from home cafe opted to work on the advertising side of the industry after entering the dating scene and therefore altering her identity as a maid.

 Costume and appearance

 The maid costume varies from café to café but most are based upon the costume of French maids, often composed of a dress, a petticoat, a pinafore, a matching hair accessory (such as a frill or a bow), and stockings.
 Often, employees will also cosplay as anime characters.
 Sometimes, employees wear animal ears with their outfits to add more appeal.
 Most commonly, manga style costumes are worn.

 Waitresses in maid cafés are often chosen on the basis of their appearance; most are young, attractive and innocent-looking women.
 Applicants are sometimes tested to determine whether they can sufficiently portray a given character that they will be cosplaying.
 In order to maintain the cosplay fantasy, some employees may be contractually obligated to not reveal personal information to patrons, to slip out of character or to allow patrons to see them out of costume.

 These maids are traditionally female, with men working in operational tasks such as cooking.
 However, some maid cafés also have cross-dressing males as maids.
-Because they're men dressed up as maids instead of women, crossdressing maid cafés have attracted a lot of attention and become very popular.
+Crossdressing maid cafés have attracted a lot of attention and have become very popular.